Evergreen is based at The Smallberry Green Primary School in Isleworth.

 We are a specialist centre offering provision for children with a primary diagnosis of autistic spectrum disorder, within the key stage 2 age range and who have a statement of special educational needs.

-With two teachers and two teaching assistants, we are able to meet children’s individual needs by tailoring teaching and learning styles and providing highly structured, intensive support.
+With a maximum of 8 children placed at any one time with two teachers and two teaching assistants, we are able to meet children’s individual needs by tailoring teaching and learning styles and providing highly structured, intensive support.

 - To work in partnerships with families;

 - To treat each child as an individual;

 - To offer children a broad and balanced curriculum, through excellent learning opportunities ;

 - To equip our children with the life skills needed to achieve independence and happiness;

 - To enhance the knowledge of all school staff and the wider community and influence awareness and understanding of autistic spectrum condition.